Shares vs options: what’s the difference?

 Equity is distributed in the form of shares, which are divided between co-founders, used to incentivise early employees and advisors, and exchanged with investors until the company is able to fund its own growth sustainably.
 Give away too much equity in early stage funding rounds, and you’ll have none left for future investors or employees.

-But it’s not just the amount of equity you give away that matters, but the method in which you do it too.
+But it’s not just the amount of equity you give away that’s important.
+The method in which you do it matters too.

-Giving someone shares means they become a shareholder immediately.
-This means they’ll instantly have voting rights, the ability to influence key company decisions and even rights to some of the companies assets in the event it shut down.
+When you give someone shares, they become a shareholder immediately.
+This means (depending on the share class you give them) they’ll instantly have voting rights, the ability to influence key company decisions and even rights to some of the company’s assets in the event it’s shut down.

 Adding extra layers of bureaucracy to any company is a breeding ground for inefficiency, and can cause grid-locks if all voting shareholders fail to agree on high level decisions.
-In a startup, moving fast is mission critical, so shares are typically reserved only for co-founders, and investors once the company raises funding.
+In a startup, moving fast is mission critical, so shares are typically reserved only for co-founders (and investors when the company raises funding).
 Everyone else gets share options.